Libr-AI/OpenFactVerification/README.md

-export OPENAI_API_KEY=... # this is required in all tasks export ANTHROPIC_API_KEY=... # this is required only if you want to replace openai with anthropic export LOCAL_API_KEY=... # this is required only if you want to use local LLM export LOCAL_API_URL:... # this is required only if you want to use local LLM
+export OPENAI_API_KEY=... # this is required in all tasks export ANTHROPIC_API_KEY=... # this is required only if you want to replace openai with anthropic export LOCAL_API_KEY=... # this is required only if you want to use local LLM export LOCAL_API_URL=... # this is required only if you want to use local LLM
 ```

 Alternatively, you can save the api information in a yaml file with the same key names as the environment variables and pass the path to the yaml file as an argument to the `check_response` method.